MQX-8/Portfolio/Projects_Labs_Reports.md

 ### - Focus directly on SOC job responsibilities

 \
-Additionally, I am knowledgeable in the following IoCs relevant for T1 roles:
+Additionally, I am able to identify the following IoCs relevant for T1 roles:
 ## Network IoCs
 ### - Bad IP Addresses: Traffic to known hacker servers or command-and-control centers.
 ### - Bad Domains: Web addresses used to steal data or load malware.